1stdibs/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-- Use braces with all multi-line blocks.
+- Always use curly braces around blocks in loops and conditionals:

     ```javascript
     // bad
     if (test)
         return false;

-    // good
+    // bad
     if (test) return false;

     // good